 #12 Island Hop in Greece – Off the Tourist Trail

 Santorini was a stunning place to spend a few days.
 Mykonos was lovely.
 And I absolutely adored Crete – away from the main tourist hubs.
 But I’d love to travel slow in Greece.
-Discover the lesser-known islands, stay as long as we like, and then jump on the ferry to the next island oasis.
+Discover the lesser-known islands, such as Milos, stay as long as we’d like, and then jump on the ferry to the next island oasis.